Gas vs Electric Dryer: How To Make The Right Decision?

 Gas vs Electric Dryer: Installation

 As mentioned earlier, installing a gas line connection can be rather expensive.
-The local utility company needs to install the connections to underground gas lines.
+You’ll need a mechanical contractor to install the connections to underground gas lines.
 If you have moved to a new location where natural gas service is not available, you can still power up your dryer using liquid propane gas, which can be stored in a large tank.

 In order to convert a natural gas dryer to a liquid propane one, you need a specific kit.
 You also need to contact the local company, which must install a storage tank as well as gas lines.
 Plus, you should work with a professional technician to install the gas dryer.